 The aforementioned decree also deals with so-called aggressive sales, protecting the consumer.
 Article 9 expressly mentions: the consumer is not required to provide any payment in the event of unsolicited supply.
 In any case, failure to reply does not mean consent.
 From this it follows that in the case of activation of unsolicited Internet services, the consumer is not required to pay any sum to the service provider.
 The sending of goods or the activation of services free of charge such as product or gift samples is possible, but under no circumstances can a payment be requested for this operation, not even in a deferred time, or restrictions are placed on the consumer. .
-His silence when requesting payment is completely irrelevant.
+His silence at the request for payment is completely irrelevant.
 The same practice is to be considered valid in the case of a supply different from the one agreed or a faulty supply.a.

 The obligation of this right